hyotang666/with-package/documentation.md

 This algorithm brings some restrictions.

-:Only one package can use.
+h3.
+Only one package can use.

 Maybe this is not the issue.
 You can nest it.